JuliaIO/ZipArchives.jl/README.md

 1. No way to specify the modification time, times are set to zero dos time.
 2. No `flush` function for `ZipWriter`. `close` and `zip_append_archive` can be used instead.
 3. Requires at least Julia 1.6.
+4. No way to read an archive from an `IOStream`, `mmap` can be used instead.